dyhes/zulip/docs/production/security-model.md

   - See [Stream permissions](https://zulip.com/help/stream-permissions) for more details.

-- Zulip supports editing the content and topics of messages that have already been sent.
+- Aloha supports editing the content and topics of messages that have already been sent.
 As a general philosophy, our policies provide hard limits on the ways in which message content can be changed or undone.
 In contrast, our policies around message topics favor